Skip to Main Content

 Article IV - Steering Committee

-• Three voting Ex-Officio members from NCI (i.e., the Directors of the Division of Cancer Control and Population Sciences [DCCPS] and the Division of Cancer Epidemiology and Genetics [DCEG] or their designees, and the Associate Director of DCCPS's Epidemiology and Genomics Research Program [EGRP]).
+• Up to three voting Ex-Officio members from NCI (i.e., the Directors of the Division of Cancer Control and Population Sciences [DCCPS] and the Division of Cancer Epidemiology and Genetics [DCEG] or their designees, and the Associate Director of DCCPS's Epidemiology and Genomics Research Program [EGRP]).

-Section 2 - Terms: All extramural or DCEG cohort members on the Steering Committee shall serve three-year terms and are eligible for re-election for an additional three-year term.
+Section 2 - Terms: All extramural or DCEG or other NIH cohort members on the Steering Committee shall serve three-year terms and are eligible for re-election for an additional three-year term.

 Section 3 - Meetings and notice: The Steering Committee shall meet in person or virtually at least quarterly, at an agreed upon date and time.
 Steering Committee members must attend two-thirds of the Steering Committee meetings in each calendar year.